LuciusColt/CAIN/content/Lore/Case File M-0994.md

 - Nelson fought another hand-to-hand atop its body, sustaining wounds but killing it

-- Dan (brass knuckles) and Joselyn (M-25 “Sparrow”) finished the last
+- Dan (brass knuckles) and Lilith (M-25 “Sparrow”) finished the last

 ### **C. MINI-BOSS: “PIGPENT”**